 Bathroom furniture is an integral part of any bathroom.
-It has to withstand an incredible amount of wear and tear from frequent use, and be resilient to water splashes and steam clouds.
+Cabinets, vanity units and any other bathroom storage have to withstand an incredible amount of wear and tear from frequent use, and be resilient to water splashes and steam clouds.

 Whether you're totally renovating your bathroom or sprucing it up with new furniture, the quality and durability of your bathroom furniture are as important as the way it looks.

 That's why we've asked bathroom owners to rate not only the bathroom brand they bought their suite from but their bathroom furniture too.

 Read on to find out what customers thought of bathroom furniture from big-name brands.

 Where to buy the best bathroom furniture

 Good quality bathroom furniture and units